Phase Entrainment by Periodic Stimuli In Silico: A Quantitative Study: Introduction

-The layout of the paper is as follows: The \textit{in silico} model used in this work is presented in Sections~\ref{sec:211} and~\ref{sec:212}; the simulation design and methods are presented in Sections~\ref{sec:213} --~\ref{sec:215}.
+In summary, we have studied the population dynamics underpinning phase entrainment of default brain rhythms such as seen during SSVEP using a biologically inspired population \textit{in silico} model.
+In doing so, we have validated the model with an experimental study.
+The \textit{in silico} model used in this work is presented in Sections~\ref{sec:211} and~\ref{sec:212}; the simulation design and methods are presented in Sections~\ref{sec:213} --~\ref{sec:215}.
 The measures of phase synchrony as implemented in this work and the related simulation methods are presented in Section~\ref{sec:22}.
 Simulation results are presented in Section~\ref{sec:3} and observations are made in context.
 A detailed discussion of this study is presented in Section~\ref{sec:4}.
 Conclusion is made in Section~\ref{sec:5}.